IthacaThings/ttn-multitech-cm/README.md

 + contact_email
 + description - description of location (contact phone?)

+## Questions
++ Do we set a password for root/ttn or just allow key-based login?
+    + Or do we only allow password login on the console?

 ## Issues
 + su does not work with busybox so we need to ssh in as root
++ wget still needs --ca-certificate=/etc/ssl/certs/ca-certificates.crt